-- 2. Remove the screws from the fan: - 6-mm long screw from the upper left (this acts as a ground pin for the speaker, microphone, and LVDS cables) - 3-mm long screw from the upper right (normally hidden underneath the cable bundles)
+- Remove the screws from the fan:

+- 6-mm long screw from the upper left

+- 3-mm long screw from the upper right (normally hidden underneath the cable bundles)

 3. Tilt up the fan and disconnect the fan cable from the logic board.